-(Master of Arts Degree) The Experimental Research specialization of the M.A. degree prepares students for further study at the doctoral level, or employment in research-related occupations.
-In addition, knowledge and skills acquired in the program provide a beneficial foundation for further graduate study in other areas, including Clinical Psychology, Law, and Business.
+The Experimental Research specialization of the M.A. degree prepares students for further study in experimental psychology at the doctoral level, and for employment in research-related occupations.
+The knowledge and skills acquired in the program also provide a beneficial foundation for further graduate study in such other areas as clinical psychology, law, and business.

 Every student is expected to become involved in research when he or she begins the program and to continue this involvement during his or her course of study.
 Ideally, each student participates in a faculty member’s research program; after developing appropriate knowledge and skills about this domain, the student demonstrates expertise by completing a thesis (with the advice and supervision of that faculty member).

 Refer to our Applying for Graduate Admissions page for information about admissions criteria and procedures.

 Each student’s specific program of study is developed in consultation with a faculty mentor to ensure that educational experiences are well-suited to the student’s goals.
 In general, the Experimental Research specialization requires 38 semester credit hours of coursework and research experience.

 For the thesis project, each student must first identify a suitable advisor; students are encouraged to consult with the program director for assistance.
 After a faculty member has agreed to advise a student’s thesis, the student can develop the research project.
 In consultation with the advisor, the student identifies two other faculty members to serve, along with the advisor, as the student’s thesis committee.
 After the committee approves a thesis proposal, the project may be carried out.

 Completion of the thesis project requires both that the written thesis be accepted by the committee and that the student orally present his or her findings.